semantic-flow/sflo-dendron-notes/sflo.product.flow-cli.md

 ## Stand-alone or Service-backed

-- the CLI can function alone, but when used in tandem with the [[sflo.product.sflo-service]], it becomes multi-user and multi-threaded
+- the CLI can function alone, but when used in tandem with the [[sflo.product.flow-service]], it becomes multi-user and multi-threaded

 ## Commands